julianacastilloaraujo/Readme-2024/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on @Platzi
 - 🌱 I’m currently learning QA Education
-- 👯 I’m looking to collaborate on @PionerasDev, @Technolatinas, @MacaoTech, @TuringBox, @IEEEUTP, @BDGInstitute, @MoureDev
+- 👯 I’m looking to collaborate on @IEEEUTP, @GDSC.UTP, @BDGInstitute, @MoureDev
 - 🤔 I’m looking for help with #WomenInTech
 - 💬 Ask me about LLM, Generative AI, Machine Leaarning
 - 📫 How to reach me: jcastilloa@ucundinamarca.edu.co